novatecstack/aws-admin-masterclass/interview-guide/interview-prep-ques-solutions-architect.md

 </details>

 <details>
-<summary> <b>Question-06</b>:A major bank is using SQS to migrate several core banking applications to the cloud to ensure high availability and cost efficiency while simplifying administrative complexity and overhead.
+<summary> <b>Question-06</b>: A major bank is using SQS to migrate several core banking applications to the cloud to ensure high availability and cost efficiency while simplifying administrative complexity and overhead.
 The development team at the bank expects a peak rate of about 1000 messages per second to be processed via SQS.
 It is important that the messages are processed in order.</br>
 Which of the following options can be used to implement this system?
 </summary>